stef/equihash/README.md

    - reading in arbitrary seeds, and
    - (de)serializing the solutions.
    - Wrapping all this in a library,
-   - providing a simple c API (solve/verify),
+   - providing a simple C API (solve/verify),
    - and providing python bindings to this.

 This is an optimized C++ implementation of Equihash, the [memory-hard Proof-of-Work